dareneiri/dareneiri.github.com/about/index.md

 Hey!
 Thanks for stopping by.
 If you are looking for information about my academic research, go to [my other page](https://darenmeiri.wordpress.com/)

-I am currently a data analyst for an electronic health record software company.
+I am currently a data scientist for an electronic health record software company.
 Previously I worked in IT support/administration at UC San Diego and Wolfram Research.
 My formal education is in biology (BS and MS in Biology) and was able to publish two peer-reviewed papers on honey bee health.
 I started a PhD program at the University of Texas, Austin, but left because it no longer aligned with my [long-term personal goals](https://darenmeiri.wordpress.com/2014/10/30/why-i-decided-to-leave-academia/).

-I strongly believe in documentation.
-Clear documentation.
-Thorough documentation.
 This website serves as a resource for myself, and hopefully others, who are trying to find documentation online to do X or Y and accomplish Z.

 ## The Name